Quality Indicators

 Publications & media highlights

-- European Regulatory Science and Regulatory Science Expert Training Project .
+In Career Options in the Pharmaceutical and Biomedical Industry.
+Springer, Cham.(2023). - European Regulatory Science and Regulatory Science Expert Training Project .

 Shin et al.